TahvoTech/daily_coding_routine/README.md

 30. **Automated Reporting**: Generate automated business reports based on data analysis.
     - Tip: Use `pandas` and `Jinja2` for templating reports.

-## Folder Structure

-The repository is organized as follows:

-- `src/`: Contains all source code files.
-    - `python/`: Contains Python code snippets.
-    - `other_languages/`: Contains code snippets in other programming languages, organized by language.
-- `data/`: Contains data files used for various coding tasks.
-    - `raw/`: Raw data files.
-    - `processed/`: Processed data files.
-- `notebooks/`: Contains Jupyter notebooks for different topics.